mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 of the UI request, you can unlock Vaadin session and call `UI.push()` to send all accumulated UI changes to the client-side, causing the dialog to draw before the UI thread actually finishes.
-Now the thread is no longer the "UI thread" (since the session lock is gone), and so you are to block.
+Now the thread is no longer the "UI thread" (since the session lock is gone), and so you can block freely.
 After the blocking is done, you can reacquire the UI lock and continue execution.

 Since this solution doesn't require any specific Java features, this will work on any JVM, however there are things to look out for: